grafana/grafana/docs/sources/packages_api/data/dataquery.md

 ### hide property

-true if query is disabled (ie not executed / sent to TSDB)
+true if query is disabled (ie should not be returned to the dashboard)

 <b>Signature</b>